zer0dac/subEnum/README.md

 Then puff!
 All the subdomains are found by amass automatically for each domain.

-You can download the Amass program from here: https://github.com/OWASP/Amass.git It is a really powerful program and I highly recommend using it while you enumerate subdomains, it also has a lot of other features.
+You can download the Amass program from here: https://github.com/OWASP/Amass.git It is a really powerful program and I highly recommend using it while you enumerate subdomains.